sergyinfo/goit-cs-hw-06/README.md

 - **MongoDB Integration**: Saves each message with a timestamp in MongoDB.
 - **Error Handling**: Graceful handling of socket communication errors and MongoDB connection/authentication issues.
 - **MongoDB Authentication**: Connects to MongoDB using credentials stored in an `.env` file.
+- **Multiprocessing**: Web server and socket server run in parallel processes.

 ## Requirements